wizardofzos/pyracf/docs/_build/markdown/Methods.md

 profileList.acl(resolve=True, allows='UPDATE')
 ```

-Note: the resource name is not included in ProfileFrames, so you should specify similar resources in the selection.
+Note: the resource name is not included in the output of acl(), so you should specify similar resources in the selection.

 #### ProfileFrame.stripPrefix(deep=False, prefix=None, setprefix=None)